 Set-ExecutionPolicy Bypass -Scope Process -Force; .
 C:\choco-setup\files\New-SSLCertificate.ps1

 Timezones are super important here and time synchronization is really important when generating SSL Certificates.
-You will need make sure you have this correct, otherwise there is a potential edge case you could generate an SSL Certificate that is not yet valid.
+You want to make sure you have this correct and good.
+Otherwise there is a potential edge case you could generate an SSL Certificate that is not yet valid.

 tl;dr: Think long and hard before changing the QDE hostname